 In contrast to the previous case studies, this case study focused on understanding the development of sedimentation rates over time, with the emphasis on the transition from the Holocene to the Pleistocene.
 We used age determination data from 33 sediment cores with a published age-depth model to show the standard output of LANDO for multiple sediment cores, while using all datasets for the subsequent analyses.
-Figure 5 shows the ensemble models with weighted average sedimentation rates binned into 1000-year bins from our multi-core investigation with 33 published sediment cores (see Figure S1 for the individual models in the supplementary material).
-We set the boundaries from 0 to 21 000 cally BP within these figures to cover the time span from the present to the Last Glacial Maximum (LGM) (Clark et al., 2009).
-Below the number for each core in Figure 5 are the proxies used for their optimization.
-In 17 out of 55 cases within our entire collection, the ensemble model was based on four out of five models, as neither clam or Undatable was able to find a suitable age-depth model (for more details, please see Table S1 in the supplementary material).
-The maximum time span covered by the sediment cores varied between 2000 yr BP (CoreID: PG1972) and 320 000 yr BP (CoreID: PG1351).
-The average nonoptimized sedimentation rate ranged between 0.004 cm/yr (CoreID: LOT83-7) and 1.142 cm/yr (CoreID: PG1228).
-In total, we optimized seven sediment cores, as in most cases neither high-resolution data was available nor the provided proxy data represented a lithological proxy when crosschecked with the original publication.
-From these seven sediment cores, we reconstructed the proxy-based lithology twice with TOC as a low-resolution proxy (CoreID: PG1228 & PG1437).
+Figure 5 shows the ensemble models with weighted average sedimentation rates binned into 1000-year bins from our multi-core investigation with 33 published sediment cores (see Fig. S1 for the individual models in the Supplement).
+We set the boundaries from 0 to 21 000 cal BP within these figures to cover the time span from the present to the Last Glacial Maximum (LGM) (Clark et al., 2009).
+Below the number for each core in Fig. 5 are the proxies used for their optimization.
+In 17 out of 55 cases within our entire collection, the ensemble model was based on four out of five models, as neither clam or Undatable was able to find a suitable age-depth model (for more details, please see Table S1 in the Supplement).
+The maximum time span covered by the sediment cores varied between 2000 years BP (CoreID: PG1972)